Sound Science for Informed Water Quality Management

-From SWAMP Partners: 'The 21st' annual meeting of the California Aquatic Bioassessment Workgroup (CABW) is scheduled for Nov.
-18 and 19, held again on the U.C.
-Davis Campus.
-This year's meeting highlights the latest on bioassessment training and assessment tools; and will also feature the first meeting of the California Chapter of the Society of Freshwater Science (SFS).'
+'The 21st' annual meeting of the California Aquatic Bioassessment Workgroup (CABW).
+This year's meeting highlights the latest on bioassessment training and assessment tools; with special sections on cyanotoxins and student presentations.'

 The Surface Water Ambient Monitoring Program (SWAMP) is pleased to present the 2013 update to the SWAMP Achievements Report.
 The Achievements Report highlights recent accomplishments of SWAMP and its partners, framing the many projects SWAMP is a part of in the context of their value to the State of California and the public at large.

 Going fishing this fall?
 Is it a good idea to eat what you catch from your local river, stream, reservoir or lake?
 Check it out at...

 Now that the fall/winter rain has really arrived, and fire hazard conditions are relieved, check out your local stream or river to see the changes!
 You can use our Rivers & Streams Portal to see what to look for.
 For your safety, please stay away from any landslide or flash flood hazard areas following major storms.

 How does recreation at your local beach look?
 Is the water quality OK for wading or swimming?
 Check out your nearest ocean beaches, Lake Tahoe, Eldorado County and San Francisco Bay area spots at: http://www.mywaterquality.ca.gov/safe_to_swim/.
 Remember the water is not healthy & safe for 3 days following a major storm, due to polluted runoff.